-If it is a hub airport for an airline, like Dubai for Emirates, Los Angeles for Delta and Hong Kong for Cathay Pacific, then they will probably have a slew of service desks scattered around the airport, where airline employees can fulfil this request for you.
+If it is a hub airport for an airline, like Dubai for Emirates, Los Angeles for Delta and Hong Kong for Cathay Pacific, then they will probably have a slew of service desks scattered around the airport.
+Airline employees here can fulfil this request for you.

 7. At the gate

-Finally, you can change the number with a gate agent before boarding—just make sure to do this before they commence boarding as they probably won’t be too happy with you if they are pulled away from actually getting passengers boarded on the plane.
+Finally, you can change the number with a gate agent before boarding.
+Just make sure to do this before they commence boarding.
+That’s because they probably won’t be too happy with you if they are pulled away from actually getting passengers onto the plane.

 Waiting until I’m at the gate to change my number when I am flying with an airline or partner with whom I have elite status is actually my preferred method.